dengyipu/weilong.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Weilong Wang is a PhD student in [Management in Information System](https://krannert.purdue.edu/academics/MIS/) at Krannert School of Management, Purdue University.
-He was a PhD student in the [Department of Civil & Environment Engineering](https://www.cmu.edu/cee/) at Carnegie Mellon University.
-He is fortunately advised by Professor [Karthik Kannan](https://www.krannert.purdue.edu/faculty/kkarthik/) and [Jinyang Zheng](https://www.krannert.purdue.edu/faculty/zheng221/).
+I am a doctoral student in [Management in Information System](https://krannert.purdue.edu/academics/MIS/) at Krannert School of Management, Purdue University.
+I am fortunately advised by Professor [Karthik Kannan](https://www.krannert.purdue.edu/faculty/kkarthik/) and [Jinyang Zheng](https://www.krannert.purdue.edu/faculty/zheng221/).

-His research applies statistical models and optimization methods to solve complex economics and operations problems.
-He was fortunately advised by Professor [Alexandre Jacquillat](https://mitsloan.mit.edu/faculty/directory/alexandre-jacquillat), from Sloan School of Management, [Massachusetts Institute of Technology](http://www.mit.edu/).
+My research is about the dynamics of human behaviors in the machine-platform-crowd transformation.
+I use machine learning, econometrics, and structural modeling methods to study the transformational impacts of information technology on human behaviors.

-In addition to his research, Weilong worked with Norfolk Southern Railway and Citi Bank, Shanghai to resolve real-world operational problems in transportation, logistics and organization.
-He received a Master of Science in Advanced Infrastructure System from CMU, a Bachelor of Science in Physics from Fudan University.
+Prior to joining Purdue, I completed my undergraduate study at Shanghai University of Finance and Economics, China in 2016.